TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 `via`: Indicates that the response has been processed by a Varnish cache server

-`x-cache: MISS`: Indicates that the resource was not found in the cache and had to be retrieved directly from the server.
+`x-cache: MISS`: The requested resource was not present in the cache and had to be retrieved from the backend server.

 <br />